Our Purpose

 • Supporting sustained implementation through ongoing coordination and capacity building

-• Building bridges between research evidence, policy development, and real-world safety practices
+• Building bridges between research evidence, policy development, and real-world safety practice

 3. Accessible Field Tools and Infrastructure

-We provide practical resources that empower coordinated action by:
+We commit to provide use resources that support coordinated action by:

 • Developing interactive tools like our Theory of Change framework and Ecosystem Map